If you’re looking for a warm island escape to cure your winter blues, consider the island of Grenada.

 Levera National Park, situated on the northeast coast of Grenada, is another beautiful place for outdoor activities.
 You can explore the amazing coastal area filled with beaches, lagoons, and beautiful coral reefs.
 Levera National Park is also a true paradise for scuba diving fanatics.

-8. Explore the Two Other Grenada’s Main Islands
+8. Explore the Two Other Grenadian Main Islands

 Did you know that Grenada consists of only three inhabited islands?
-Most of the attractions are at Grenada Island, but there are also Carriacou and Petite Martinique islands, with some interesting places waiting to explore.
+Most of the attractions are on Grenada Island, but there are also the Carriacou and Petite Martinique islands, with some interesting places waiting to be explored.

-Carriacou has stunning coral reefs, which makes it an excellent place for snorkeling.
-Visit Carriacou Museum in Hillsborough to learn more about Caribbean life and history.
-You can also enjoy white-sand Paradise Beach, eat savory local food at the beachfront Slipway restaurant or buy handmade jewelry and artworks at the Fidel Production shop.
+Carriacou has stunning coral reefs, which make it an excellent place for snorkeling.
+Visit the Carriacou Museum in Hillsborough to learn more about Caribbean life and history.
+You can also enjoy white-sand Paradise Beach, eat savory local food at the beachfront Slipway restaurant, or buy handmade jewelry and artworks at the Fidel Production shop.

-Petite Martinique is a smaller island with just one thousand Grenadians who live there.
+Petite Martinique is a small island with just 1,000 Grenadians living there.
 You can explore the fascinating hidden cave in Darant Bay, relax at Mang Beach, or grab equipment and enjoy water sports like kayaking, surfing, and sailing at the Sanchez beach.

 Sitting at the Palm Beach restaurant and sipping their cocktails at sunset is something we sincerely recommend.